jmajerus/MCP-DSL/docs/mcp-dsl-manifesto.md

 MCP-DSL is how we get there.

 It’s not just a language.
 It’s a design philosophy.
-It’s the protocol for the post-prompt world.
+It’s the protocol that complements and elevates the prompt.

 ---